Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Prediction score classification}

-Each successfully analysed scan is given a prediction score value between 0 and 1.
-For CRC outcome prediction, this score signify risk of poor outcome, and can be classified into \emph{predicted Good outcome} if the score is $\leq$ 0.5 and predicted \emph{Poor outcome} if the score is $>$ 0.5.
-For CRC pT1 LNM prediction, this score signify risk of LNM, and can be classified into \emph{predicted LNM negative} if the score is $\leq$ 0.5 and \emph{predicted LNM positive} if the score is $>$ 0.5.
+Each successfully analysed WSI is given a prediction score value between 0 and 1.
+For CRC outcome prediction, the score reflects the risk of poor outcome and is classified as \emph{Good outcome} if the score is $\leq$ 0.5 and as \emph{Poor outcome} if the score is $>$ 0.5.
+For CRC pT1 LNM prediction, the score reflects the risk of LNM and is classified as \emph{LNM negative} if the score is $\leq$ 0.5 and as \emph{LNM positive} if the score is $>$ 0.5.